FlowFuse/website/src/blog/2022/02/flowforge-02-released.md

 Our regular release cycle puts the next release on Thursday 17th March.
-We've got some key features planned in this release around [Project Templates](https://github.com/flowforge/flowforge/issues/141) and [Stacks](https://github.com/flowforge/flowforge/issues/285) - which will underpin how you can customise Node-RED within FlowForge.
+We've got some key features planned in this release around [Project Templates](https://github.com/flowforge/flowforge/issues/141) and [Stacks](https://github.com/flowforge/flowforge/issues/285) - which will underpin how you can customise Node-RED within FlowFuse.

 We'll also have some exciting news to share about our own hosted service you'll be able to sign-up for.